vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The study of the origins of organized Saivism received a completely new per spective with the publication of the Pāśupatas¯utras (PS) and Kaun. ḍinya’s com mentary thereon, the Pa˜ncārthabhās.ya, by R. Ananthakrishna Sastri in 1940.
 Research by Minoru Hara, Daniel Ingalls, Alexis Sanderson, Thomas Oberlies, Peter Bisschop, and Diwakar Acharya, to mention just the major players in this field, built on this new evidence and has paved the way for our present investigation, which draws heavily on their work.
 1

 For the last fifteen years we have also been fortunate to possess another source that comes from the same Pāśupata tradition and is chronologically not too far removed from Kaun. ḍinya.
 This text reflects the layman’s, laukika, view, rather than that of the initiated ascetic, who is the primary person treated by Kaun. ḍinya.
-This text is the Skandapurān. a (SP), whose composition we date between ad 550 and 650, which means that the text is probably about 200 years later than Kaun. ḍinya’s commentary.
+This text is the Skandapurāṇa (SP), whose composition we date between ad 550 and 650, which means that the text is probably about 200 years later than Kaun. ḍinya’s commentary.
 Much had happened in India in those 200 years: it saw the rise and fall of the great Gupta Empire, the intrusion of Hunnic peoples, and the gradual recovery of centralized power in the new capital Kanauj (Kanyakubja) under the Maukharis and the great Hars.avardhana of Thanesar.

-The first thing that strikes us, when we compare the Skandapurān. a’s account of the well-known descent of Siva in Kāyāvataran ´ . a (called Kārohan. a in SP and known today as Karvan in Gujarat) with that given by Kaun. ḍinya, is that the uniqueness of this mystical event is no longer maintaineḍReflecting the general Hindu and Buddhist conception of the time, viz. that a Buddha or a god incarnates on earth again and again in various forms and persons, the Skandapurān. a makes Siva’s descent in Gujarat a cyclic event: each world period ´
+The first thing that strikes us, when we compare the Skandapurāṇa’s account of the well-known descent of Siva in Kāyāvataran ´ . a (called Kārohaṇa in SP and known today as Karvan in Gujarat) with that given by Kaun. ḍinya, is that the uniqueness of this mystical event is no longer maintaineḍReflecting the general Hindu and Buddhist conception of the time, viz. that a Buddha or a god incarnates on earth again and again in various forms and persons, the Skandapurāṇa makes Siva’s descent in Gujarat a cyclic event: each world period ´

 ∗ The first version of this article was published in Tikkanen, Betil & Albion M. Butters (eds.), P¯urvāparapraj˜nābhinandanam.
 East and West, Past and Present.
-Indological and Other Essays in Honour of Klaus Karttunen.
-The Finnish Oriental Society, Helsinki 2011. pp. 21–37.
+Indological and Other Essays in Honour of Klaus KarttuneṇThe Finnish Oriental Society, Helsinki 2011. pp. 21–37.
 Studia Orientalia 110.

 1 Hara 2002; Ingalls 1962; Sanderson 2006; Oberlies 2000; Bisschop 2006, 2006a; Acharya 2005, 2007, 2013.